24/7 SERVICE: (530) 544-6474

 Analyze and identify options to put recycled water to its highest end use, continue to protect our sensitive environment, and be cost-effective.

-Keep public updated with factual and timely information on different options and research findings.
+Keep public and SAG updated with factual and timely information on different alternatives and analyses.

 Continue the District’s dedication to proactive planning, researching, and exploring better ways to deliver clean, reliable, cost-effective water, wastewater, and recycled water services.